UniRush LLC and Mastercard failures in botched system conversion amount to breach of consumer protection law, agency charges

 The problems began in October 2015 when RushCard switched to Mastercard’s payment processing company to handle card transactions.
 Glitches with the transition delayed some deposits from being reflected in cardholders’ accounts, the CFPB said.
 Other accounts had inaccurately inflated balances or negative account balances, were incorrectly suspended for possible fraud, or were charged monthly fees in error that were then deleted.

-How payments will
+How payments will work

 For each affected cardholder the redress plan will pay: